Diakite, Huff lead No. 7 Virginia past Maine, 46-26

 Maine plays at UConn on Sunday.

-Virginia goes on the road and faces Purdue in the Big Ten-ACC Challenge, a rematch of last year’s epic Elite Eight overtime game that the Cavaliers won en route to the national title.
+Virginia goes on the road and faces Purdue in the Big Ten-ACC Challenge, a rematch of last year’s epic Elite Eight overtime game.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25